omarsbu/200-MHz-Bandwidth-Oscilloscope-/Analog Front End/README.md

 <img width="2197" height="1477" alt="image" src="https://github.com/user-attachments/assets/4b8f5d5a-84cb-4dcb-b7b4-b6fc57d68020" />

 The input stage of each channel consists of a set of relay switches to select between AC and DC coupling, as well as different attenuation levels.
-A 1 MΩ L-pad attenuator is used for normal measurements with standard probes, while 50 Ω pi-attenuators are used for high-fidelity measurements from a 50 Ω source.
+A compensated 1 MΩ L-pad attenuator is used for normal measurements with standard probes, while 50 Ω pi-attenuators are used for high-fidelity measurements from a 50 Ω source.
 Protection diodes clamp the input voltage if it exceeds the positive or negative supply rails.

 <img width="2342" height="1670" alt="image" src="https://github.com/user-attachments/assets/60f245b9-53fe-4f19-8048-275fcd5a2923" />